 For example, a multidisciplinary unit that revolves around WWII might have history teachers sharing timelines of events, English learners sharing novels such as “The Diary of Anne Frank,” and math and physics instructors detailing the formulas that created the first atomic bombs.
 Instead of learning these things separately with no context, students can form a more holistic understanding of these events and eras.

-Such units keep students engaged by allowing every learner to showcase their unique skills.
+Such units keep students engaged by allowing every learner to showcase their unique skills while gaining a sense of responsibility.
 Collaborate with your colleagues on various evaluation techniques.
 No law says that a student who struggles on tests has to demonstrate their understanding through that medium alone — how can you and your team let every student indicate their comprehension?

 2. Independent Deep Dive